Christ Lutheran Church

 First Presbyterian Church

-First Presbyterian Church asks you to please join us at www.klamathfpc.com this Sunday morning for a virtual service beginning at 10:00 a.m.
-We are continuing a four-week series on fear: “Experiencing an Overwhelming Situation” will be the sermon topic for this week.
-Our readings are from Numbers 13:26-14:9.
+First Presbyterian Church asks you to please join us at www.klamathfpc.com this Sunday morning for a live virtual service beginning at 10:00 a.m.
 On our home page you will find a facebook button and a YouTube button, both are linked to our service.
+Or you can join us live at 601 Pine St. If you join us at FPC please wear your facemark and maintain proper social distancing.
+We are continuing a 4 week series on fear: “Through Our Fears” will be the sermon topic for this week.
+Our reading is from Psalm 3:1-8.

 First United Methodist Church